-The Office of Central Services, Sustainable Energy Program (SEP) objective is to provide reliable and environmentally sound energy solutions that enhance the quality of life of Prince George's County residents' while concomitantly maximizing energy savings.
-The program coordinates the County's efforts to reduce energy consumption, cost, and carbon emissions.
+The Office of Central Services, Sustainable Energy has an objective of providing reliable and environmentally sound energy solutions that enhance the quality of life of Prince George's County residents' while concomitantly maximizing energy savings.
+The program coordinates the County's efforts to reduce energy 3 C's:

 GOALS AND OBJECTIVES